Conformal Freeze-In, Composite Dark Photon, and Asymmetric Reheating: Dark Matter Phenomenology

 Starting from the general Boltzmann equation (BE), the relevant equation for COFI is (see \cite{Hong:2019nwd} for details) \beq \frac{d}{dt}\rho_\text{ds}+3H(\rho_\text{ds}+P_\text{ds})=\Gamma, \eeq where $\Gamma$ is the energy transfer rate per volume from SM to CFT.
 We've dropped the energy transfer from the CFT sector to the SM sector due to the assumption that the CFT energy density is always small compared to the SM.
 In our case, $\Gamma$ takes a general form \beq \Gamma = \left(\frac{\lambda}{\Lambda^{d-2}} \right)^2 \Gamma_d T^{2d+1} \eeq with a process- and $d$-dependent coefficient $\Gamma_d$.
 In order to simplify expressions, we further define $B_d = \left( \frac{\lambda}{\Lambda^{d-2}} \right)^2 \Gamma_d$.
 For our model, the population of the dark sector can occur via $f \bar{f} \to B_\mu \to {\rm CFT}$: annihilation of SM fermion pairs through the exchange of the hypercharge gauge boson.
 In addition, at finite temperature, the photon acquires a thermal mass $m_p$.
 Following \cite{Dvorkin:2019zdi}, we take $m_p$ to be roughly the plasma frequency\footnote{The effective in-medium mass is generically a function of the momentum and the polarization mode.}

 where $e$ is the electric charge.
 The plasmon can directly decay into the CFT state which contributes to the production.
 At $T > v$, the intermediate state in the fermion annihilation is the $U(1)_Y$ gauge boson.
 Below $v$, it becomes a linear combination of the photon and $Z$ gauge boson.
-At $T > m_{\rm gap}$ the final state is the CFT state, while for $T < m_{\rm gap}$ it is the hadronic state of the confined CFT.
+At $T > m_{\rm gap}$ the final state is the CFT state, while for $T < m_{\rm gap}$ it is the hadronic state of the confined CFT.\footnote{There is, in principle, contribution from pair annihilation of the Higgs doublet (equivalent to $Zh$ annihilation below EWSB).
+In the case of IR freeze-in, since this process shuts off at scales well above the dark matter mass that we are considering.
+Its contribution to the overall relic density is negligible.
+In the case of UV freeze-in, due to the large number of fermions charged under $U(1)_Y$, its contribution is subleading compared to the fermion annihilation process.}

 The collision terms take the general form \autoref{eq:Collision term general form} and as we show in detail in \autoref{subapp:fermion_pair_ann} the coefficients $B_d$ are given by \bea && B_d (\bar{f} f \to \text{ CFT}) = \frac{12 d}{(2\pi)^{2d+2}} \left( \frac{\lambda e}{\Lambda^{d-2}} \right)^2, \\ && B_d (\gamma^* \to \text{ CFT}) = \left( \frac{6 A_d e^{2d-4}}{3^{2d-4} \pi^2} \right) \left( \frac{\lambda e}{\Lambda^{d-2}} \right)^2, \eea where $A_d$ is related to the phase space of CFT state and is defined in \autoref{eq:A_d}.